 A Lupe, y para qué en el Casino?
 Three Piano Dance Pieces

-For some unexplained reason, the romantic sounds of Over the Waves have become a universal hymn, a beautiful musical piece which even today transports Mexicans back to their magical childhood.
-Its chords remind us of the wonder we felt at village fairs. the delicious thrill of circus performances, the emotion contained in a pounding chest while acrobats gracefully arched through the air...
-It was penned by a young and bohemian Mexican composer named Juventino Rosas whose musical genius inspired him to write more than one hundred concert pieces and one opera in only eight years.
+For some unexplained reason, the romantic sounds of Over the Waves have become a universal hymn, a beautiful musical piece that even today transports Mexicans back to their magical childhood.
+Its chords remind us of the wonder we felt at village fairs. the delicious thrill of circus performances, the emotion contained in a pounding chest while acrobats gracefully arched through the air… It was penned by a young and bohemian Mexican composer named Juventino Rosas whose musical genius inspired him to write more than one hundred concert pieces and one opera in only eight years.
 He was a man of humble peasant birth who experienced the glory of fame along with the vagaries of fate and misfortunes of love in a short 26-year life.

 Juventino Rosas in his younger years

 Juventino Rosas, the intensity of a short life

 He was a bohemian.
 For next to nothing